 … buy items at a low price and resell them at a higher price.
 Easy peasy… that’s how profits are made.

-That’s true, but it’s to underestimate your expenses.
+That’s true, but it’s easy to underestimate your expenses.
 In fact, it’s easy to flat out ignore the costs of doing business because let's be honest, it feels good thinking you’re making more money than you actually are.

 I’ve done it.